 Its dashboard is a feast for the power podcaster with tools for publishing, marketing, management, creating your website, or even your own podcast network!
 Their support team is also responsive.

-CaptivavteFM offers all the neccessary tools you need to get started, and their user interface is so intuitive that anyone can figure it out.
+CaptivateFM offers all the necessary tools you need to get started, and their user interface is so intuitive that anyone can figure it out.

 Best For | Ease Of Use |